 Virginia has several Medicaid and non-Medicaid programs that offer payment for home health care services.
 Home health care can consist home aide services like medication management or bathing assistance, skilled nursing care, therapy services, and even personal care aide services like meal preparation or cleaning.
-For Medicaid to pay for assisted living or home health care services, you must be eligible for Medicaid under Virginia's rules.
+For Medicaid to pay for home or community-based health care services, you must be eligible for Medicaid under Virginia's rules.
 Virginia's Medicaid eligibility rules are more lenient for long-term care services than for doctor visits or hospital stays.
 For more information, see Nolo's article that discusses Medicaid eligibility for long-term care in Virginia.
 Note that Virginia no longer has an Alzheimer's Assisted Living Waiver program.

 If you receive Medicaid, the program will pay for some limited home health care services.
 The services must be prescribed by your doctor as part of a plan of care for a particular problem, and the services must be directed at curing or rehabilitating you.

 If you need ongoing home services to help you do activities of daily living or manage your medications, Medicaid will not cover that type of help.
 Instead, you should consider whether you qualify for any of Virginia's several Medicaid Home and Community Based Care Waiver (CBC) programs or its Program for the All-Inclusive Care of the Elderly (PACE) that provide home and community-based care services to low-income residents.
-To qualify for most of Virginia's Waiver programs for home care, you must meet the nursing home level of care, as discussed in Nolo's article on when Virginia's Medicaid program pays for nursing homes.
+To qualify for most of Virginia's waiver programs for home care, you must meet the nursing home level of care, as discussed in Nolo's article on when Virginia's Medicaid program pays for nursing homes.

 The CCC Plus Waiver program provides care in the home and community, rather than in a nursing or other specialized care facility, to those who require a hospital or nursing home level of care.
-To eligible individuals who are 65 or older or disabled, and certain others who are functionally dependent and have medical nursing needs, the CCC Plus Waiver program offers services like adult day health care, respite care, personal care, medication monitoring, private-duty nursing, environmental modification, assistive technology, emergency response systems for those who live at home.
-Adult day health care is the provision of medical and rehabilitative services in a group setting during the day.)
-Depending on your income, you may have to pay a portion of the cost of your services under this waiver program.
+To eligible individuals who are 65 or older or disabled, and certain others who are functionally dependent and have medical nursing needs, the CCC Plus Waiver program offers services like adult day health care, respite care, personal care, medication monitoring, private-duty nursing, environmental modification, assistive technology, emergency response systems, and case management for those who live at home.
+(Adult day health care provides medical and rehabilitative services in a group setting during the day.)
+Depending on your income, you may have to pay a portion of the cost of your services under this program.
 In this program, you can choose to either have an agency hire and supervise your personal care attendants, or you can choose to hire and supervise your own.
 If you choose the "consumer-directed" model, the state will assign a services facilitator to help you coordinate your own care.

-Other Waiver Programs are available for Virginians with intellectual or developmental disabilities.
+Other waiver Programs are available for Virginians with intellectual or developmental disabilities.
 For more information about those, contact your local Community Services Board.

 1 | 2